osmandapp/web/main/docs/user/plugins/development.md

 The OsmAnd development plugin allows you to try new features of the app or to configure OsmAnd for testing: simulate navigation routes, check the screen rendering performance, etc. Plugin is designed for *developers and experienced users* and not required for daily use of the application.

-## Setup
+## Required Setup Parameters

 To activate special features for developers and testers:

-1. [Enable](../plugins/index.md#enable--disable) OsmAnd development plugin in the Plugins section of the Main menu.
+1. [Enable](../plugins/index.md#enable--disable) OsmAnd development plugin in the Plugins section of the main menu.
 2. Make the necessary settings in the plugin's [Settings menu](#plugin-settings).
 3. Enable [developer widgets](#widgets) if necessary.